Menu

 Naturopath or Naturopathic Doctor

 A naturopath applies natural therapies to health conditions, often to compliment what you’re receiving from a conventional or functional doctor.
-It includes natural healing practices (homeopathy, acupuncture, and herbal medicine).
+It includes natural healing practices (dietary changes, lifestyle changes, acupuncture and herbal medicine for example).

-You can come across a naturopath in a nutritional and family consultancy as well as in a beauty clinic for example, as some specialise in areas such as thyroid issues, infertility and skin complaints.
-Like functional medicine doctors or practitioners, you would usually pay to see a naturopath and costs can range to suit various budgets.
+Like functional medicine doctors and practitioners, you would usually pay privately to see a naturopath and costs can range to suit various budgets.

 Obstetricians and Gynaecologists